crunchie84/drachtkaart-ypenburg/readme.md

 rijksdriehoek to wgs84 script copied from https://github.com/arjendeblok/rd2wgs84/tree/main

 ## Clustering of the coordinates
 Hierarchical clustering (https://en.wikipedia.org/wiki/Hierarchical_clustering)
-Agglomerative: Agglomerative: Agglomerative clustering, often referred to as a "bottom-up" approach, begins with each data point as an individual cluster.
+Agglomerative: Agglomerative clustering, often referred to as a "bottom-up" approach, begins with each data point as an individual cluster.
 At each step, the algorithm merges the two most similar clusters based on a chosen distance metric (e.g., Euclidean distance) and linkage criterion (e.g., single-linkage, complete-linkage)[2].
 This process continues until all data points are combined into a single cluster or a stopping criterion is met.

 ## WKT stuff on how to load it onto the map